JewelPilot/ChinDev/README.md

 # Hello! 👋 I'm Chinmeri Nwagwu

 I am an Information and Technology Management graduate from the Illinois Institute of Technology, with a minor in Industrial Technology and Management.
-I have experience in a wide range of programming languages and tools.
+I currently work as a DCO Technician III at Amazon Web Services (AWS), where I’ve gained valuable hands-on experience in cloud infrastructure, network systems, and incident management.
+I am also actively pursuing a career in cybersecurity, leveraging my certifications and practical expertise.

 ### 📍 Current Location
-United States
+San Antonio, Texas, USA

 ### 🎓 Education
-Illinois Institute of Technology, Chicago, IL
+**Illinois Institute of Technology, Chicago, IL**

-Bachelors in Information and Technology Management, Minor in Industrial Technology and Management
+- Bachelor in Information and Technology Management
+- Minor in Industrial Technology and Management

+**University of Texas at San Antonio**
+- M.S. in Information Technology with a concentration in Cybersecurity (Starting January 2025)

 ### 🛠 Skills